CS3120 - Discrete Mathematics and Theory 2 Course Logistics

 The syllabus for the course can be found here.
 Most (but not all) of that information is summarized here.

 Lectures will be held in-person in the classroom listed on the University Registrar.
-Lectures will be recorded for the convenience of those who cannot intend or prefer not to for any reason.
+Attendace is required for summer session and attendance will be taken every day.

 You will really need to read and study material other than the slides.
 There are many choices where you can get more details about our topics, but a textbook is the easiest option.